Programming Languages#

 Finally, we should test the Python implementation of the algorithm according to the tests developed in step “Fail”.
 If all the output values returned by running the Python tests comply with the expected results, we have finished.
 Otherwise, if some execution returned an unexpected output, we need to go back to the previous step and change something in the Python implementation of the algorithm.

-are passed as expected.
+All the tests initially introduced in Listing 21 are passed as expected in the final code introduced in Listing 19.
 It is possible to use Python Tutor to see a complete execution of such code.

 References#